 The SSU expanded its efforts in arson-related treatment in 2018.
-The Services Aimed at Fire Education and Treatment for Youth (SAFETY) program is a community-based program offered through WPIC for children and adolescents (ages 4-18) involved with fire or who have fire-setting tendencies.
+The Services Aimed at Fire Education and Treatment for Youth (SAFETY) program is a community-based program offered through WPIC for children and adolescents (ages four to eighteen) involved with fire or who have fire-setting tendencies.
 The treatment-specific protocol uses accountability and safety planning to minimize the risk of future fire-setting.
 The SAFETY program evaluates the needs of each youth and his or her family.
 Each youth involved in the program receives treatment associated with fire safety and psychological/behavioral skills when appropriate.
 SAFETY supports the impacted families in finding appropriate ways to cope with a fire's aftermath.
 The SAFETY program monitors each youth's progress and provides feedback to families and probation on a regular basis.

-The SSU monitored and supervised 105 youth in 2022
+The SSU monitored and supervised 103 youth in 2023

-Two youth supervised by the SSU in 2022 committed a new offense while under supervision
+Three youth supervised by the SSU in 2023 committed a new offense while under supervision.